cp3-llbb/ExTreeMaker/README.md

 *Please note:*
 * The instructions are for the UCLouvain ingrid SLC6 cluster (to access SAMADhi)
-* You need the proper username and password to access SAMADhi :)
+* You need the proper username and password to access SAMADhi :) If you don't know what this is about, ask around
 * The `git cms-init` takes a while to run and is currently useless...
 But it is still needed if ever some day we need to checkout other CMSSW packages (which seems likely IMHO)

 # First time setup